KassieXie/MSBA-6070/README.md

 • Number of attributes (Columns): 7
 • Number of instances (Rows): 48,842

-There are training.csv and testing.csv separated from the original dataset placed in the folder as well.
+You should be able to obtained the dataset in the folder.

 ## Assignment Requirements

-1. Data Quality Analysis (DQA)
-2. Exploratory Data Analysis (EDA)
-3. Build Decision Tree Classifier Models
-4. Visualize Your Decision Tree using GraphViz
-5. Evaluate Decision Tree Performance
-6. Tune Decision Tree Performance
-7. Automation of Performance Tuning -INCOMPLETE
-8. Prediction using your “trained” Decision Tree Model -INCOMPLETE
+1. Building a Random Forest Model
+2. Building AdaBoost, Gradient Boost (classifier) and XGB Model
+3. Compare Performance

 ## Language